U-174

 15 Dec 1942

-An American Catalina aircraft from squadron VP 83 at Natal, piloted by Wall, found and attacked the boat without any damages as the boat crash dived.
+An American Catalina flying boat from squadron VP 83 based at Natal, Brazil (Lt Wall) surprised the surfaced U-174 and dropped bombs before she dived, without result.
 (Sources: Blair, vol 2, page 55)

 15 Dec 1942

-Later in the day another Catalina from VP 83, this time piloted by Bertram J. Prueher, attacked the a U-boat, probably the U-174.
-U-174 left the area shortly afterwards due to lack of fuel (Sources: Blair, vol 2, page 55)
+Later in the day another Catalina from Squadron VP 83, this time piloted by Bertram J. Prueher, attacked a U-boat, probably U-174.
+U-174 left the area shortly afterwards due to lack of fuel.
+(Sources: Blair, vol 2, page 55)

 Men lost from U-boats